jackyhuynh/FraudTransDetection/README.md

 ```
 ### Data Visualization:

 Using cluster analysis, we can see some hypothesis.
 According to the density-chart, fraud transactions happened from 0 to 8 AM (early morning and during sleep time) while non-fraud transactions happen during active-time.
 This is also common sense since humans usually purchase in the daytime, not when they sleep.
 Therefore, transactions that happen at night (peak at 3 PM) have more chances to happen in fraud-transactions.
+There is 10 more plots and thousands of test.
+Please click [here](https://github.com/jackyhuynh/realtimeFraudDetectionModels-app/blob/main/src/Report.pdf) for the full report.

 ![alt](https://github.com/jackyhuynh/realtimeFraudDetectionModels-app/blob/main/src/picture/transactionHours.PNG)